Race to end waste concerns the loss of one-third of the food produced by farmers; and 50 percent of the water they use.

 The issues of the future will concern food and water.
 Let each of us do our own small part.
 Sustainable America is a large project of this nature.

-A huge amount of bread is discarded every day throughout the world; the vast majority is highly processed and neither dogs, chickens nor worms are much interested in eating it unless desperately hungry.
+A huge amount of bread destined for human consumption is discarded every day throughout the world; the vast majority is highly processed.
+Neither dogs, chickens nor worms are much interested in eating it unless desperately hungry.

 But any surplus homemade artisan bread that we have not eaten is devoured ravenously by our hens.
 Being made with 100% wholemeal-flour it's particularly rich in betaine which is often added to chicken feed.